josh26turner/UoB-Library-App/docs/portfolio/2 Requirements.md

 - It must be possible to know how to checkout a book using the app after a 5 minute introduction.
 - The server must be able to handle 1 checkout per second.
 - Requests for the same data from OCLC must not be made within 1 minute of each other, to reduce load.
-- The app must be able to checkout books 100% of the time that the OCLC system is working.
+- The app must be able to checkout books, 100% of the time that the OCLC system is working.
-- The app must only allow access to the authenticated users details.
+- The app must have access to only the authenticated user's details.
-- The app must work with any phone running android version > 5.0
+- The app must work with any phone running android version > 7.0